 A common question I hear asked of me as a guide and instructor is “why did you chose “that brand or item” for your bike or to ride with?”

-The simple answer is that I think that the brand or the item in question is representative of the best design, quality, reliablity and (normally) light weight that is currently available in mountain biking.
+The simple answer is that I think that the brand or the item in question is representative of the best design, quality, reliability and (normally) light weight that is currently available in mountain biking.

 I am happy, in many cases, to be an early adopter; for example I am the first person, that I know of in my circle of riding friends and associates, to adopt UST tubeless for trail riding and then the first guide to adopt it for teaching and riding downhill in the bike park.
 I was the first guide in Whistler to adopt XTR Di2 and the first to adopt Eagle AXS for Whistler and multi-day back country guiding.

 So here are the brands and products that I use and a little blurb about the “why?”:

 T-shirts and Socks: https://ca.icebreaker.com/en/home.
 Socks I hear you ask, yes socks, these are an important aspect of all day comfort.
 One’s feet are working hard when mountain biking especially on mixed trails, i.e. the one’s where one ends up walking as well as riding.
 A good pair of socks can be the difference between a great day and a painful one.
-As a bonus Icebreaker socks come with a lifetime guarrantee.
+As a bonus Icebreaker socks come with a lifetime guarantee.
 I have been wearing Icebreaker t-shirts in one form or another since 1995.
 The merino wool allows moisture to wick away from the body, the remain stink free over multiple days, have the ability to feel cool when it is warm and warm when it is cool.
 It is truly an incredible product that is easy to speak highly of.

 Note: I am not sponsored, I choose to use these companies’ products because I believe that they make quality bikes, parts and accessories and truly contribute the mountain bike community and experience world wide.
 I do receive some product support from some of these companies.